 - 1. Evaluate personal entrepreneurial goals through a process of self-reflection. - 2.
 Compile professional information and documents such as CVs, portfolios, cover letters, etc. - 3.
-Analyze portfolios and promotional materials from various design and graphic design businesses. - 4.
-Develop a personal brand identity and accompanying self-promotional materials, as well as create a digital portfolio intended to aid in finding employment or clients. - 5.
+Review, refine and update portfolio, promotional materials, resumés and/or CVs.. - 4.
+Develop a personal brand identity and accompanying self-promotional materials. - 5.
 Compile and evaluate potential employers, clients and professional opportunities. - 6.
 Examine professional relationships common in the graphic design field while developing the personal and interpersonal skills needed to function as an employee or as an independent business entity. - 7.
 Understand budgets and cash flow through tracking and analyzing a personal budget. - 8.
 Identify the fundamental parts of a business plan and their function, as well as write the non-financial parts of the business plan.